-He wants to kill his father’s murderer “Claudius” but ruined his life by delaying acting as he looks for proof to justify his action.
-In the process he spoils his relation with his mother and sends “Ophelia” into such a state of depression that she commits suicide.
+Hamlet wants to kill his father’s murderer, Claudius, but instead ruins his life by delaying action, as he looks for proof to justify the act.
+In the process, he spoils his relationship with his mother, and sends Ophelia into such a state of depression that she commits suicide.
 This indecision got almost everyone killed at the end of the play.
-He killed “Claudius” by assuming fake madness because of his indecisiveness in action so that he will not be asked for any justification.
+He killed Claudius by assuming fake madness because of his indecisiveness in action so that he will not be asked for any justification.

-“Victor” in Mary Shelley’s novel “Frankenstein” is another character whose down fall is caused by a tragic error.
-His “hubris” or extreme pride and arrogance decide his fate in the narrative.
-He strives to become an unparalleled scientist and creates a “monster” which ultimately becomes the cause of his disaster.
+Victor, in Mary Shelley’s novel Frankenstein, is another character whose downfall is caused by a tragic error.
+His hubris, or extreme pride and arrogance, decides his fate in the narrative.
+He strives to become an unparalleled scientist, and creates a monster that ultimately becomes the cause of his disaster.

 Function of Hamartia

-Hamartia imparts the sense of pity and fear in the audience of the readers.
-The audience or the readers identify with the tragic hero as, like them, his character is a mixture of good and bad qualities.
+Hamartia imparts a sense of pity and fear in the audience, or the readers.
+The audience identifies with the tragic hero as, like them, his character is a mixture of good and bad qualities.
 They feel pity for the reversal of fortune that he undergoes.
-This arouses a feeling of pity in them.
-Similarly, by witnessing a tragic hero suffer due to his own flaw, the audience or the readers may fear the same fate may befall them if they indulge in similar kinds of action.
+Similarly, by witnessing a tragic hero suffer due to his own flaw, the audience or the readers may fear the same fate could befall them if they indulge in similar kinds of action.